karen-olson/our-recipes-backend/README.md

 # Our Recipes Backend

 A mock REST API created using JSON server.
-View the [deployed mock API](https://our-recipes-backend.herokuapp.com/), [Our Recipes](https://our-recipes-app.netlify.app/), and the [Our Recipes frontend repo](https://github.com/karen-olson/react-recipe-website).
+View the [deployed mock API](https://our-recipes-backend.herokuapp.com/), the full [Our Recipes](https://our-recipes-app.netlify.app/) app, and  [Our Recipes frontend repo](https://github.com/karen-olson/react-recipe-website).

 ## Deploy `json-server` to `{{ free hosting site }}`